DoroMartoski/SFAdvancedAdmin/Objects and Applications 19%.md

 * If you don’t want your users to personalize the navigation bar for any app, disable personalization.
 * Control if temporary tabs are created when users access items outside of the app.
 * New action doesn’t appear if The New action isn’t part of the search layout for the object’s list view
+* Use favorites to boost productivity by personalizing navigation.
+* Use **App Launcher** to find available apps.
+* you can change which apps appear in the Lightning Experience App Launcher.
+You can also control the order in which the apps appear from the app menu.
+* the apps that users see in their App Launcher and app menu vary depending on each app’s visibility settings and user permissions.
+Users see only the apps that they are authorized to see according to their profile or permission sets.

+#### Search
+* search results dynamically updates with matches from all searchable objects.
+* **You can also sort most search results.**

+#### Help Menu
+* each page has a contextual Help Menu with links to resources related to the tasks on that page and resources for getting started
+* **If an admin added custom resources for working in an org, users see those resources first**
+ * Admins and users see different sets of resources that are appropriate to their work in Salesforce.
+ * Admins can add a custom help section at the top of the Help Menu on every page in Lightning Experience.
+Guide users as they work in your org with links to your own URLs to websites, PDF files, videos, or Trailhead mixes.
+ * You get to name the section and pick the resources to display.

+These object functions aren’t listed in the Object Manager.
+You can access them from elsewhere in Setup.
+* Case Comment Triggers
+* Feed Comment Triggers
+* Feed Item Triggers
+* Feed Item Layouts
+* Group Layouts
+* Group Triggers
+* Group Member Triggers
+* Group Record Triggers
+* Publisher Layouts
+* Topic Triggers
+* Topic Assignment Triggers

+**Service Setup flows offer a guided step-by-step experience to walk you through setting up various support features like email support, integrating with Twitter and Facebook, and enabling a Knowledge base**